By the end of this section, you will be able to:

 The egg and the sperm each contain 23 chromosomes.
 Chromosomes are long strings of genetic material known as deoxyribonucleic acid (DNA).
 DNA is a helix-shaped molecule made up of nucleotide base pairs.
 In each chromosome, sequences of DNA make up genes that control or partially control a number of visible characteristics, known as traits, such as eye color, hair color, and so on.
 A single gene may have multiple possible variations, or alleles.
 An allele is a specific version of a gene.
 So, a given gene may code for the trait of hair color, and the different alleles of that gene affect which hair color an individual has.

 When a sperm and egg fuse, their 23 chromosomes combine to create a zygote with 46 chromosomes (23 pairs).
-Therefore, each parent contributes half the genetic information carried by the offspring; the resulting physical characteristics of the offspring (called the phenotype) are determined by the interaction of genetic material supplied by the parents (called the genotype).
+Therefore, each parent contributes half the genetic information carried by the offspring; the resulting physical characteristics of the offspring (called the phenotype) are determined by the interaction of genetic material supplied by the sperm and egg (called the genotype).
 A person’s genotype is the genetic makeup of that individual.
 Phenotype, on the other hand, refers to the individual’s inherited physical characteristics, which are a combination of genetic and environmental influences (Figure 3.4).

 Most traits are controlled by multiple genes, but some traits are controlled by one gene.
 A characteristic like cleft chin, for example, is influenced by a single gene from each parent.
 In this example, we will call the gene for cleft chin “B,” and the gene for smooth chin “b.”
 Cleft chin is a dominant trait, which means that having the dominant allele either from one parent (Bb) or both parents (BB) will always result in the phenotype associated with the dominant allele.
 When someone has two copies of the same allele, they are said to be homozygous for that allele.
 When someone has a combination of alleles for a given gene, they are said to be heterozygous.
 For example, smooth chin is a recessive trait, which means that an individual will only display the smooth chin phenotype if they are homozygous for that recessive allele (bb).

 In sickle cell anemia, heterozygous carriers (like Luwi from the example) can develop blood resistance to malaria infection while those who are homozygous (like Sena) have a potentially lethal blood disorder.
 Sickle-cell anemia is just one of many genetic disorders caused by the pairing of two recessive genes.
 For example, phenylketonuria (PKU) is a condition in which individuals lack an enzyme that normally converts harmful amino acids into harmless byproducts.
-If someone with this condition goes untreated, he or she will experience significant deficits in cognitive function, seizures, and an increased risk of various psychiatric disorders.
+If someone with this condition goes untreated, they will experience significant deficits in cognitive function, seizures, and an increased risk of various psychiatric disorders.
 Because PKU is a recessive trait, each parent must have at least one copy of the recessive allele in order to produce a child with the condition (Figure 3.6).

 So far, we have discussed traits that involve just one gene, but few human characteristics are controlled by a single gene.
 Most traits are polygenic: controlled by more than one gene.
 Height is one example of a polygenic trait, as are skin color and weight.